 - 1.4.3.
-The Corporate Secretary shall have the following duties and responsibilities: - 1.4.3.1.
-Assists the Board and the Board Committees in the conduct of their meetings, including preparing an annual schedule of Board and Committee meetings and the annual board calendar and assisting the Chairs of the Board and its Committees to set agendas for those meetings; - 1.4.3.2.
-Safekeeps and preserves the integrity of the minutes of the meetings of the Board and its Committees as well as other official records of the Corporation; - 1.4.3.3.
-Keeps abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the Corporation, and advises the Board and Chairman on all relevant issues as they arise; - 1.4.3.4.
-Works fairly and objectively with the Board, Management and stockholders and contributes to the flow of information between the Board and Management, the Board and its Committees, and the Board and its stakeholders, including shareholders; - 1.4.3.5.
-Advises on the establishment of Board Committees and their terms of reference; - 1.4.3.6.
-Informs members of the Board, in accordance with the by-laws, of the agenda of their meetings at least five working days in advance, and ensures that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - 1.4.3.7.
-Attends all Board meetings, except when justifiable causes, such as illness, death in the immediate family and serious accidents, prevent him from doing so; - 1.4.3.8.
-Performs required administrative functions; - 1.4.3.9.
-Oversees the drafting of the by-laws and ensures that they conform with regulatory requirements; and - 1.4.3.10.
-Performs such other duties and responsibilities as may be provided by the SEC.
+The Corporate Secretary shall have the following duties and responsibilities: - (a) Assists the Board and the Board Committees in the conduct of their meetings, including preparing an annual schedule of Board and Committee meetings and the annual board calendar and assisting the Chairs of the Board and its Committees to set agendas for those meetings; - (b) Safekeeps and preserves the integrity of the minutes of the meetings of the Board and its Committees as well as other official records of the Corporation; - (c) Keeps abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the Corporation, and advises the Board and Chairman on all relevant issues as they arise; - (d) Works fairly and objectively with the Board, Management and stockholders and contributes to the flow of information between the Board and Management, the Board and its Committees, and the Board and its stakeholders, including shareholders; - (e) Advises on the establishment of Board Committees and their terms of reference; - (f) Informs members of the Board, in accordance with the by-laws, of the agenda of their meetings at least five working days in advance, and ensures that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - (g) Attends all Board meetings, except when justifiable causes, such as illness, death in the immediate family and serious accidents, prevent him from doing so; - (h) Performs required administrative functions; - (i) Oversees the drafting of the by-laws and ensures that they conform with regulatory requirements; and - (j) Performs such other duties and responsibilities as may be provided by the SEC.